 1) Use Google Trends to see if there is a positive trend over time for your topic.
-If there is, then you can make an assumption that it’s still in demand among your target audience.
+If there is, then you can assume that it’s still in demand among your target audience.

 3) Check Quora for questions related to your topic and find out if there are any popular answers or comments on those questions.
-If so, then go through them and see how they were written (ie., what kind of language was used, how much information was provided etc.).
-This will give you some ideas on how to write better content for this particular subject matter!
+If so, go through them and see how they were written (i.e., what kind of language was used, how much information was provided, etc.).
+This will give you ideas on how to write better content for this subject matter!

 Can you think of an entirely new topic?

 If so, then it’s probably not an evergreen topic.
-When writing evergreen content, you want to write about topics that your readers will always be interested in.
-This means that you should be looking for broad and timeless topics.
+When writing evergreen content, you want to write about issues your readers will always be interested in.
+This means that you should be looking for broad and timeless issues.

 How do you find these topics?

 The easiest way is to look at what other people are writing about.
-Find some popular blogs in your niche and see what kind of content they are publishing.
+Find some popular blogs in your niche and see what content they publish.
 You can also look at Google Trends to see what people search for and read about online.